 The underlying cause of brain cancer is not well known.

-Exposure to ionising radiation has been linked to brain cancer especially in children.
+Exposure to ionizing radiation has been linked to brain cancer, especially in children.
 Exposure to Vinyl chloride, an industrial chemical used to manufacture PVC, has also been linked to brain cancer.

 Other risk factors for brain cancer are:

 Age- risk increases with age, except for some forms of brain cancer that are more common in children